 Sustainability is a word thrown about a lot in the menswear industry.
 Typically it is superseded by a large fashion brand looking to minimise the impact they are currently having on the environment.
 There is though a growing number of brands that are leading the way in producing sustainable menswear.
 Not as a PR stunt, but through a genuine passion for crafting.
-It is great men’s clothing and accessories that minimises the impact fashion has on our planet.
+It is great men's clothing and accessories that minimise the impact fashion has on our planet.

 Throughout this site, we try and give a voice to new menswear brands producing these kinds of items.
-We believe that trends are temporary, style is permanent.
+We believe that trends are temporary, and style is permanent.
 By helping our readers to understand the construction of elevated pieces and how to style them.
-This hopefully leads to our readers buying less often, but better quality.
+This hopefully leads to our readers buying less often, but with better quality.

 This sustainable method of production and promotion of considered purchasing is evident through the brands in our list.
 Through initiatives like avoiding unnecessary discounts or reinvesting profits back into environmental causes, they are making a difference.

 You might just discover your new favourite menswear brand.

 Paying special attention to everything from their fabrics and factories to the bio-degradable and recyclable packaging they deliver in.
 This is a modern, sustainable menswear brand, top to bottom.

 Form & Thread's Essential collection is seasonless which allows Form & Thread to take a more considered approach to every piece